kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

 - [ ] **Document a complete maintainer lifecycle process (including roles, onboarding, offboarding, and emeritus status).**

   <!-- (TOC Evaluation goes here) -->

-  KServe has two Maintainer lifecycle process relevant documents: <https://github.com/kserve/community/blob/main/membership.md> and <https://github.com/kserve/community/blob/main/ROLES.md>.
+  KServe has documented Maintainer lifecycle relevant processes in two documents: <https://github.com/kserve/community/blob/main/membership.md> and <https://github.com/kserve/community/blob/main/ROLES.md>.

-  As decribed in <https://github.com/kserve/community/issues/39>, the TOC reviewers recommend merging all community role definitions into "membership.md" for better organization.
+  As decribed in <https://github.com/kserve/community/issues/39>, the TOC reviewers recommend consolidating all community role definitions into "membership.md" for better organization and clarity.

 - [x] **Demonstrate usage of the maintainer lifecycle with outcomes, either through the addition or replacement of maintainers as project events have required.**